nobodyczcz/Minizinc-Tuning/README.md

    SMAC2 is written in java.

 2. Minizinc

-3. Working on linux, mac and windows

 ## Install

-1. Download the latest released version and unzip it.
+1. Download the latest [released version](https://github.com/nobodyczcz/Minizinc-Tuning/releases) and unzip it.

 2. Run the "setup" program to let Minizinc and Minizinc IDE known where is the tuning program